WAKILI : Social microfinance in Guinea

 At the same time, procedures and capacities have been strengthened with the support of Entrepreneurs du Monde.
 These changes bring a new dynamic to the institution, which is already positively impacting its results and promoting ownership of the program by the stakeholders.
 In addition, WAKILI has obtained its approval from the regulatory authorities and remains firmly on course towards financial viability.

 WAKILI received the Prize for Commitment to Financial Inclusion for the support it provided to entrepreneurs with disabilities (PSH) as part of a UNDP project.
 The prize was awarded by the Inclusive Finance Consultation Framework in collaboration with the Private Investment Promotion Agency (APIP).

 A range of products in a real shop

 “I am a widow and I have two children.
-After a few months of training in the management of an income-generating activity., I obtained a first loan of 1 200 000 Guinean francs (118€), and then a second loan of double that amount.
+After a few months of training in the management of an income-generating activity, I obtained a first loan of 1 200 000 Guinean francs (118€), and then a second loan of twice that amount.
 It really helped me to develop my business and today I offer a range of second-hand tableware, in a real shop.
 WAKILI has always been by my side, especially during the difficult period of COVID 19 when I benefited from personalized advice and loans.
 Thanks to the training, I diversified my activities by selling cookies and I manage my business better.
 I cover the expenses of my family and my success makes me respected in the neighborhood.
-It encourages other women to start a business like me! »
+It encourages other women to start a business like I did ! »